 Traction alopecia can affect men and women of all races.
 Certain races especially Africans are more prone to getting traction alopecia.
 The epidemiological studies have shown that traction alopecia is more prevalent in the people of African descent because of their traditions of putting hair in dreadlocks or braids.

 Other cultures that experience traction alopecia in India include Sikh men and women who wear their hair in tight knots underneath the turban.
 In addition, gymnasts, military personnel, Caucasian ballerina wearing a tight bun for years are more prone to developing traction alopecia.

 Traction alopecia is temporary but may lead to permanent hair loss if it is undetected or not treated properly.
 The early stages of traction alopecia can be reversed by reducing the stress on hair.
 It can be done by changing habits of hair styling.
 But if the condition has progressed to chronic traction alopecia leading to permanent damage of hair follicles, then it cannot be reversed.

-Most popular treatment options for traction alopecia are –
+The most popular treatment options for this condition are –

 How To Prevent Traction Alopecia?

 If you have started seeing the early traction alopecia signs or symptoms, it is important to start following good hair styling habits that can prevent further damage to the hair follicles.
 Some common practices to prevent traction alopecia are –

 - Change your hair styling habits and wear low to moderate risk hairstyles such as loose ponytails, loose braids, wigs with satin or cotton wig caps etc.